vbarrielle/dense_mats/Rationale.rst

 by the trait, I feel this would not be appropriate, as matrix library authors are probably in a better situation to implement these coherently with the rest of their API.

+The structure of these traits reminds me of the `AsRef`, `AsMut` and `From` traits of the standard library.
+However, I'm unsure the `AsRef` trait could be used as a replacement of the `DenseMatView` trait: all implementations I have encountered target unsized types such as slices, but there's currently no way to have an unsize matrix type as far as I can tell.